Stephanie’s Stage 3 PMBCL Non-Hodgkin’s Lymphoma Story

 Describe in detail what happened each cycle

 Each cycle was 3 weeks long.
-Week 1 was the infusion that was 24 hours a day for about five-and-a-half days in a row.
+Week 1 was the infusion that was 24 hours a day for about 5.5 days in a row.
 Week 2 was when the side effects hit hardest.
-Week 3 was when my white blood cell counts were rebounding, although a couple times they didn’t rebound quickly enough and my next chemotherapy cycle had to be postponed by a day or two.
+Week 3 was when my white blood cell counts were rebounding, although a couple times they didn’t rebound quickly enough and my next chemotherapy cycle had to be postponed by a day or 2.

-What was Cycle One of chemo like
+What was Cycle 1 of chemo like?

 The first cycle was the worst one for me.

-I had just undergone egg retrieval (because I was nervous about my fertility after chemo).
-Because my biggest mass was located near the heart, they couldn’t put a port in for my chemo, so I had to do the first cycle in-patient at the hospital using a PICC line.
+I had just undergone egg retrieval because I was nervous about my fertility after chemo.
+Because my biggest mass was located near the heart, they couldn’t put a port in for my chemo, so I had to do the first cycle inpatient at the hospital using a PICC line.